radulle/ngx-deploy-npm/README.md

 - Example:
   - `ng deploy --access public`

 Tells the registry whether this package should be published as public or restricted.
-Only applies to scoped packages, which default to restricted.
+It only applies to scoped packages, which default to restricted.
 If you don’t have a paid account, you must publish with --access public to publish scoped packages.

 #### --otp

 - **optional**
-- Default: `public` (string)
+- Default: Doesn't have any default value (string)
 - Example:
   - `ng deploy --otp TOKEN`